gofynd/fdk-client-javascript/documentation/application/PAYMENT.md

 | body | [CreatePaymentLinkRequest](#CreatePaymentLinkRequest) | yes | Request body |

-Generates a new payment link for transactions.
+Use this API to create a payment link for the customer

 *Returned Response:*